01-edu/public/doc/modular-steps-management.md

 * Edit the parent object: *Sign up* or *Administration*

-> Information is available for object's creation: [Modular step management](https://github.com/01-edu/public/blob/master/doc/child-object-creation.md)
+> Information is available for object's creation: [Child object creation](https://github.com/01-edu/public/blob/master/doc/child-object-creation.md)

 ## Settings for a `form` step
 > In the step object you have created, 2 attributes must be filled: